-There are 42,713 active members in the 2019 valuation compared to 42,349 in the 2018 valuation, a 0.9% increase.
-When the number of active members increases, it has a positive influence on the System's funding as a higher amount of contributions is received.
-In addition, the UAAL contribution rate is favorably impacted by a larger group of active members and the resulting higher payroll.
+There are 43,177 active members in the 2020 valuation compared to 42,713 in the 2019 valuation, a 1.1% increase.
+In general, when the number of active members increases it has a positive influence on the System's funding as a higher amount of contributions is received.
+In addition, the UAAL contribution rate may be favorably impacted by a larger group of active members if results in a higher amount of covered payroll than expected.
 The UAAL is amortized assuming future covered payroll will increase 3.50% per year.
-If total payroll grows more than 3.50%, the UAAL payment is divided by payroll that is larger than expected, which results in a lower UAAL amortization rate.
+If total payroll growth is higher, the dollar amount of UAAL payment is divided by payroll that is larger than expected, which results in a lower UAAL amortization rate.
 Conversely, a decrease in active members or covered payroll increases that are less than 3.50% will tend to result in a higher UAAL amortization rate.
+Despite the 1.1% increase in active membership, the increase in covered payroll was only 2.8%, less than the assumed increase of 3.5%.

-The following graph shows the number of active and retired members in the last ten valuations.
-While the number of active members has fluctuated at times over this period, the number of members receiving a benefit has steadily increased and is currently 25,272.
+The following graph shows the number of active and retired members in the last 11 valuations.
+While the number of active members has fluctuated at times over this period, the number of members receiving a benefit has steadily increased and is currently 26,184.

-The graph below shows the portion of the total active members covered by each of the benefit structures.
-In the 2019 valuation, there are 26,187 Tier One active members, 9,293 Tier Two active members, 3,138 Tier Three active members and 4,095 Tier Four active members.
-About 39% of the total active membership are affected by the benefit changes passed by the 2013 and later legislative sessions.
-While the number of members in the new tiers is significant, the actuarial liability is still heavily related to Tier 1.
+The graph above shows the portion of the total active members covered by each of the benefit structures.
+In the 2020 valuation, the active membership is split by tier: 24,559 Tier One, 8,521 in Tier Two, 2,702 in Tier Three and 7,395 in Tier Four.
+Of the total active membership, about 43% are affected by the benefit changes passed in the 2013 and later legislative sessions.
+While the number of active members in the new tiers is significant, the actuarial liability is still heavily related to Tier 1 because that group is older with higher service and salary amounts.